-This flea market features a well-edited selection of vintage clothing, records, furniture, plants, jewelry, random knick knacks and quirky antique treasures that can get expensive.
+Every Sunday of the week, the Melrose Trading Post offers an ever-changing experience featuring vintage fashion, antique furniture, vintage clothing, records, furniture, plants, jewelry, random knick-knacks, a selective selection of handcrafted goods, eclectic arts and crafts, and countless quirky unique treasures - some of which can get expensive.
 But if you dig deep enough you can find some great stuff and good prices.

 The Melrose Trading Post is consistently listed as a top Los Angeles destination by numerous tourist websites and featured in publications and media all over the world.
 It can be a great, laid-back alternative to the bigger and more expensive Rose Bowl flea market.